 Base and Table are just locations in your Airtable account, so decide where you want the new record to go:

-Send a test to Airtable to make sure the Zap is working correctly so far.
+Click “Continue” once you’ve finished mapping fields and test your action.
 It’s also a good idea to jump into Airtable at this point and make sure the new record was actually created.